bajamircea/bajamircea.github.io/_posts/2023-03-05-many-relations.markdown

 There are multiple values that usually result from computation errors, such as divide by `0`, they are generally referred as `NaN` (i.e. Not A Number).
-The rules of comparing against a `NaN` are not sane mathematically: e.g. they don't respect properties such as trichotomy.
-One approach is to say that float comparisons are partial, not total, that `NaN` values are not in the domain of comparisons, though realistically the chance of enforcing that in a large program are slim.
+The rules of comparing against a `NaN` are not sane mathematically: e.g. they don't respect properties such as trichotomy. `42 < Nan`, `42 == Nan` and `Nan < 42` are all `false`.
+One approach is to say that float comparisons are partial, not total, that `NaN` values are not in the domain of comparisons, though realistically the chance of enforcing that in a large program at all points are slim, but at least at certain points, like sorting arrays of `float`s, care must be taken.
+The behaviour might be undefined as sort algorithms often have requirements that the order is strict for the values in the sequence.

 ## The case of -0.0 and +0.0